Drabble by Kevin Fagan for October 21, 2021

 19. Tiger tawnya 1

-felinefan55 Premium Member over 2 years ago
+felinefan55 Premium Member about 3 years ago

 I don’t know why this affected me so much as a kid, but “The Illustrated Man” gave me nightmares for years later.
 I think maybe because my sister didn’t let me finish watching it & maybe the scene was bad?
 I was 10 at the time.
 Since I couldn’t recall the actual movie that well I tried to watch it as an adult and it bored me, so no real clue to what scarred me for many years.